 \subsection{\textit{Kepler} and \textit{K2 mission}}

-The \textit{Kepler} spacecraft was launched in 2009, aiming to search for Earth-like planets\citep{kepler10}.
-It carried an optical telescope with a 95cm aperture and a $115.6 deg^2$ field of view, presenting light curves of 200,000 targets with unprecedented precision.
-Such high precision has helped to discover more than 2,000 planets.
-For stars with V band magnitude from 13-14, it had a precision of 100 ppm.
-For stars with V band magnitude from 9-10, it had a precision of 10 ppm.

-\textit{Kepler} has lost half of the four reaction wheels, ends the four-year mission, and starts the \textit{K2} mission. \textit{K2} applied the transit method to detect the photometric variability of the stars near the ecliptic plane and provided catalogs with a similar photometric precision.
-The observations of \textit{K2} were controlled by the remaining reaction wheels and the thrusters, and each campaign is restricted to 80 days.
+The Kepler spacecraft was designed primarily to search for Earth-like exoplanets \citep{kepler10}.
+It hosted an optical telescope with a 95 cm aperture and a field of view of $115.6 deg^2$, delivering high-precision light curves for over 200,000 targets.
+For stars with V-band magnitudes between 13–14, the photometric precision reached 100 ppm, while for brighter stars (V = 9–10), it achieved up to 10 parts per million (ppm) \citep{Han_2021}.
+After the failure of two reaction wheels, the original mission ended and was followed by the K2 mission.
+K2 continued observations using the remaining reaction wheels and thrusters, focusing on stars near the ecliptic plane with similar photometric precision, albeit in shorter observation campaigns limited to approximately 80 days each.

-Two kinds of light curves were provided, Presearch Data Conditioning (PDC) and Simple Aperture Photometry (SAP) light curves \citep{2016ksci.rept....1V}.
-SAP light curves are the summing of all pixel values in a pre-defined aperture.
-In contrast, PDC light curves were generated by \textit{Kepler} Operation Science Center by removing the effects of systematic errors.
-In this work, we adopt PDC light curves.
+Two types of light curves are provided by the mission: Simple Aperture Photometry (SAP) and Presearch Data Conditioning (PDC) light curves \citep{2016ksci.rept....1V}.
+While SAP light curves represent raw aperture-summed fluxes, PDC light curves are corrected for systematic errors by the Kepler Operations Science Center.
+In this study, we use only the PDC-corrected data.

-Meanwhile, there are two kinds of data with different time resolutions.
-One is long-cadence data, which have a 30 minutes sampling interval.
-The other is short-cadence data with a one-minute sampling interval.
-Considering the limited number of short-cadence data, we focus on the long-cadence light curves.
-Based on the \emph{Kepler Data Integration Platform} built by \cite{2019ApJS..241...29Y}, we remove the difference between each quarter and convert the flux into relative flux.
-For each light curve pieces, we adopt a polynomial fitting to avoid the influence of the outliers, and then calculate the mean values of the polynomials.
-The light curves are normalized to ppm by decreasing the mean value, then dividing by the mean value.
-This process is similar to the process in \cite{2021RAA....21..142H}.
+The data are available at two cadences: long-cadence (30-minute sampling) and short-cadence (1-minute sampling) \citep{Han_2021}.
+Due to the limited availability of short-cadence data, we focus exclusively on long-cadence observations.
+Using the Kepler Data Integration Platform developed by \cite{2019ApJS..241...29Y}, we remove inter-quarter variations and convert absolute flux values into relative flux.
+For each light curve segment, we apply polynomial fitting to mitigate the impact of outliers, computing the mean of the fitted values.
+The light curves are then normalized to ppm by subtracting and dividing by the mean value, a procedure consistent with that used in \cite{Han_2021}.